rajesh-s/computer-architecture-and-systems-resources/README.md

 - [Deep Learning Hardware resources](https://github.com/RaviVijay/awesome-dl-hw-resources) A curated list of awesome hardware/chip design resources for deep learning
 - [Awesome-HDL](https://github.com/drom/awesome-hdl) A curated list of amazingly awesome hardware description language projects.
 - [Awesome-Quantum-Computing](https://github.com/desireevl/awesome-quantum-computing) - A curated list of awesome quantum computing learning and developing resources.
+- [Getting started with FPGA](https://github.com/lastweek/FPGA) - This repository is intended for folks who are new and want to learn something about FPGA.
+This repository is a collection of useful resources and links rather than a thorough FPGA tutorial.